ChrisKlug/web-dev-workshop/labs/lab17/lab17.md

 Then go to the `AddOrder()` method and remove the current implementation that simply calls the base class...

-The first step of the real implementation, is to create a couple of `Address` instances based on the incoming information.
-This is a little tedious, but needs to be done
+The first step of the real implementation is to create a couple of `Address` instances based on the incoming information.
+This is a little tedious, but needs to be done.

 ```csharp
 var deliveryAddress = DeliveryAddress.Create(request.DeliveryAddress.Name,